 For example, if you’re designing a new microsite for your company, wireframes can clearly display all the pages and page elements, as well as how they work together.
-Presenting your designs in this most basic layout — thus keeping it free of finalized colors and written content, or extra visual aspects — lets stakeholders and the rest of the team first focus on the functionality, underlying structure, and user flow.
+Presenting your designs in this most basic layout — thus keeping it free of finalised colours and written content or extra visual aspects — lets stakeholders and the rest of the team first focus on the functionality, underlying structure and user flow.
 Because wireframes can expose any flaws or leaps in logic, be sure not to skip this step.

-By starting with wireframes for your website or app, you help everyone — including yourself — see the project from a usability standpoint, get specific about ideas, and build on that framework.
+By starting with wireframes for your website or app, you help everyone — including yourself — see the project from an usability standpoint, get specific about ideas and build on that framework.
 Adobe XD makes wireframing simple.
 Let’s walk through the basic steps.

 Now, try wireframes in XD for yourself.

 If you’ve drawn some of your app or website screens with pen and paper, try recreating a couple of them with XD, using artboards and a single animation.
 With XD’s option to import Photoshop and Sketch files, you can now add more objects to interact with and more artboards when it’s the right time.
 You’ll find that you can set up a clear and basic wireframe for your team and stakeholders to take a first look, but with a few easy additions, you’ll have a complete interactive model of your app or site, ready for presentation.

 Get the most out of Creative Cloud with our How-to guides.